LiamMartens/figmotion-standalone-docs/blog/2022-12-11-floating-heart-expression.md

 ---
 title: Creating a floating heart with a simple expression
-description: This is my first post on Docusaurus 2.
+description: A quick guide on how to use expresssions.
 slug: floating-heart-expression
 authors: liam
 tags: [expessions]